blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 Indeed, this is the true delusion, or theologically speking, a delusion within the delusion.
 Just because there are rules in reality doesn't mean "these" rules are the rules.
 Traditions like these are jokes.

+Another fool:

+> Also if u disregard the birth factor entirely that means u believe that previous karmas have no link to our current birth..

+He says this as though people born in countries outside Indians who don't follow caste system could not be born.
+There are plenty of other ways for Karma to manifest other than this birth based Varna and Jaathi system.

+Again:

+> In Mahanirvana Tantra Sadashiva clearly says he is the one who created all Shastras(including Smritis) ..so u shd believe him saying so given that u declare urself as his devotee..

+Saying that God created all sciences in no way means that all publications are made by him.
+Science comes as a consequence of reality and perception.
+Science is validated based on consensus, not dogma.